PsichiX/Intuicio/README.md

 # Intuicio
-Virtual and Native scripting solution for Rust
+Modular scripting solution for Rust

+## The Book
+Here is Intuicio Bible - book explaining what Intuicio is, how it works and how to use it: **https://github.com/PsichiX/Intuicio**

-## Important note
+## Important note ⚠
 This is highly experimental ecosystem that will evolve in time!

 Important things missing in curent version that will get eventually addressed: